MicrosoftDocs/query-docs/query-languages/dax/search-function-dax.md

 ## Example

-The following DAX query finds the position of the first letter of "cycle", in the string that contains the Reseller Name.
+The following DAX query finds the position of the first letter of "cycle", in the string that contains the reseller name.
 If not found, Blank is returned.

 SEARCH is case-insensitive.
 In this example, if "cycle" or "Cycle" is used in the \<find_text> argument, results are returned for either case.
 Use [FIND](FIND-function-dax.md) for case-sensitive.